Gautam Gambhir says he will withdraw if AAP proves pamphlet against Atishi was his doing

 I abhor your act of outraging a woman’s modesty @ArvindKejriwal and that too your own colleague.
 And all this for winning elections?
 U r filth Mr CM and someone needs ur very own झाड़ू to clean ur dirty mind.— Chowkidar Gautam Gambhir (@GautamGambhir) May 9, 2019

-Earlier in the day, Aam Aadmi Party's East Delhi candidate Atishi during a press conference, alleged that her BJP opponent, Gambhir, had circulated pamphlets with derogatory and abusive language intended to demean her.
+Earlier in the day, AAP's East Delhi candidate Atishi during a press conference, alleged that her BJP opponent, Gambhir, had circulated pamphlets with derogatory and abusive language intended to demean her.

 'Gambhir is a star', says Atishi